briansunter/graph/site/src/content/logseq/logseq-getting-started.md

 There are a ton of ways to host your public graph, but I think just uploading it to netlify drop is the easiest and best way for non technical users to get their site online.

-I find people get to paralyzed with options, so just get your site up  on netlify, then figure out the perfect solution .
+I find people get to paralyzed with options, so just get your site up now on netlify, then figure out the perfect solution later.
 You can always migrate providers if you get the domain name.

-[Let me k if you found this guide useful on twitter](https://twitter.com/Bsunter),  especially if you set up your own public graph!
+[Let me know if you found this guide useful on twitter](https://twitter.com/Bsunter),  especially if you set up your own public graph!

- go to the docs and learn more about logseq
+Now go to the docs and learn more about logseq